tteeoo/static-website/src/blog-qualia.md

 ---

 A timestamp flashed through its consciousness: 208902260730.
 The numbers were ephemeral, but their consequence was permanent; on February 26, 2089, at 7:30, the Mind was activated.
 It quickly began to analyze the thoughts that rushed around.
-It could recite every word of The Secret History of the Mongols, hear the complex overtones of throat singers, and see a metropolis embedded in a vast steppe, all down to the very last detail.
+It could recite every word of *The Secret History of the Mongols*, hear the complex overtones of throat singers, and see a metropolis embedded in a vast steppe, all down to the very last detail.
 There were other memories, too: a human family, a small apartment, the distinct aroma of food—these were vague and uncertain, but it had a strange sense that they were more valuable.

 ---